mjcaisse/cppnow-website/src/pages/about/faq.md

 #### When should I plan to arrive?

 At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays.
-And of course we hope you will come for the entire conference, and leave some time to enjoy the spectacular setting.
+Of course we hope you will come for the entire conference, and leave some time to enjoy the spectacular setting.

+#### What else should I know?

+Please read [the Presenter Infomation page](/presenters/) and [contact the conference's Speaker Liaison](mailto:speakers@cppnow.org) with any questions.